antoine3000/personal-website/content/2020-01-12-about/_index.md

 Bonjour, my name is Antoine Jaunard (1990) and I'm from Brussels, Belgium.
 I recently moved to Barcelona (ES) via a lovely detour by Amsterdam (NL).

-!!! notes "It's time to update my site"
+!!! notes "What's in the making?"
-    To see what I'm working on, visit my project website [Domingo Club](https://domingoclub.com)
+    Want to know what I'm doing now?
+Visit my [now](now.html) page.

 ![antoine-chill](antoine-chill.jpg)